The fight against racism is at the heart of the fight against poverty in America.

-By placing the most up-to-date racial justice tools in the hands of front line advocates, the Institute provides real opportunities to address the impact of structural racialization in housing, education, employment, and health care, among others, and ensure that race is front and center in our efforts to eradicate poverty in the communities we serve.
+RJTI puts race front and center in the fight for equal justice.
+We address the impact of structural racialization in housing, education, employment, healthcare, and more, and ensure that race is considered foremost in our efforts to eradicate poverty in the communities we serve.